The best aerial views of Copenhagen are reached by free elevator in the Christiansborg Palace Tower.

 Wheelchairs are allowed but strollers and buggies must be left down stairs.
 Large bags and luggage are not allowed and may not be stored inside the building.

 Meyers i Tårnet Restaurant in the Christiansborg Tower

 The Meyers i Tårnet restaurant in the tower of the Christiansborg Palace serves modern Danish cuisine with the menu changing according to the season.
 Prices are high but not excessively so for the quality of food on offer.

 The restaurant is open Tuesday to Sunday from 11:30 to 16:00 and 17:30 to 23:00.
 Lunch (smørrebrød open-faced sandwiches) are served from 11:30 to 15:00), coffee and cakes from 15:00 to 16:30, and dinner from 17:30.

 Most of the tables don’t actually have a view but the room with 11-m high ceilings is impressive.
 The restaurant has some large windows but the real viewing platforms are on a higher level.

 The Christiansborg Palace is on Slotsholmen Island in the heart of old town Copenhagen.
 The entrance to the viewing platform is via the King’s Gate directly underneath the tower.

+The Gammel Strand metro stop (M3 – red circle line) is just across the road and on the opposite side of the canal from the tower.
 The Christiansborg bus stop is directly in front of the tower.
-It is served by major bus services including 1A, 2A, 26, 40, 66 and 350S.
+It is served by major bus services including 2A, 23, 31, and 37.

 The Christiansborg complex is within easy walking distance from many sights in the Copenhagen old town.
-The Thorvaldsens Museum is next to the palace while the National Museum and Ny Carlsberg Glyptotek are only a block or two away.
+The Thorvaldsens Museum is next to the palace while the National Museum, Museum of Copenhagen, and Ny Carlsberg Glyptotek are only a block or two away.